-Peru is home to 120 species of hummingbird, a third of all known species.
-Amongst these 14 species are only found in Peru, mostly having small ranges within the Andes.
-Hummingbirds are one of the most distinctive and specialised bird families that hold a special attraction for birders.
+Peru is home to 120 different types of hummingbird, a third of all known species.
+Amongst these, 14 species are only found in Peru, mostly having small ranges within the Andes.
+These speedy little birds are members of one of the most distinctive and specialised bird families and they hold a special attraction for birders.

-Their diminutive size, aerial mastery, bright colours and spectacular plumage ornaments make them seem from another world and the names they have been given, Woodnymphs, Sylphs, Comets, Sunbeams, Woodstars etc., reflect our attraction to this fascinating family of birds living at the extreme of what it is to be a bird.
 Hummingbirds are restricted to the Americas where their diversity is concentrated in the tropical Andes.
+Their diminutive size, aerial mastery, bright colours and spectacular plumage ornaments make them seem from another world and the names they have been given, Woodnymphs, Sylphs, Comets, Sunbeams, Woodstars etc, reflect how this fascinating family of birds, living at the extreme of what it is to be a bird, capture our imaginations.

 Koepcke’s Hermit, recently discovered in 1977, is restricted to low outlying mountain ranges on the outer ridges of the eastern Andes with a disjunct range extending from San Martin to Madre de Dios.

 Peruvian Piedtail inhabits forest interiors in the eastern foothills from San Martin to Cusco.
-The area below San Pedro on Manu Road is perhaps the best spot for finding this species, though it has recently started visiting feeders below Abra Patricia making it much easier to see.
+The area below San Pedro on Manu Road is perhaps the best spot for finding this species, though it has started visiting feeders below Abra Patricia, making it much easier to see.

-Surprisingly, the spectacular Bronze-tailed Comet is not a well-known hummingbird though but widespread in the western Andes from La Libertad to Arequipa, occupying arid scrub and woods in these montane areas.
+Surprisingly, the spectacular Bronze-tailed Comet is not so well-known despite being widespread in the western Andes from La Libertad to Arequipa, occupying arid scrub and woods in these montane areas.

-The magnificent Grey-bellied Comet is a large, unmistakable Andean hummingbird that is currently known only from a very small area near the city of Cajamarca in north-central Peru, now mainly restricted to the canyon of the Rio Chonta where a few pairs persist.
-This comet is extremely territorial and is dominant over all other species of hummingbird at flowering plants.
+The magnificent Grey-bellied Comet is a large, unmistakable Andean hummingbird that is currently known only from a very small area near the city of Cajamarca in north-central Peru.
+It is now mainly restricted to the canyon of the Rio Chonta where a few pairs persist.
+This comet is extremely territorial and dominant over all other species of hummingbird at flowering plants.

 Photo credit: Grey-bellied Comet, Rob Williams c/o PromPeru

-Located in central Peru the Black-breasted Hillstar inhabits puna with shrub and cushion cacti, most often their favoured Chuquiraga plants are found.
-They also like grassy slopes, rocky areas with fertile soil, and gardens.
+Located in central Peru the Black-breasted Hillstar inhabits puna with shrub and cushion cacti, where most often their favoured Chuquiraga plants are found.
+They also like grassy slopes, rocky areas with fertile soil and gardens.

 Photo credit: Black-breasted Hillstar, Rob Williams c/o PromPeru